seanbreckenridge/tts/README.md

 Converted to a nicer interface from the one liner found [here](https://gist.github.com/idealwebsolutions/84dcb061baa427050672b9b41f900ce8#comments).

-Disclaimer: Not affiliated or endorsed by StreamLabs
+Disclaimer: Not affiliated with or endorsed by StreamLabs